msubram/ValidateService/README.md

 vi) Already the server is listening on the port #32233 and we are broadcasting the data.
 So the server on the port #32233 will receive the data and parse it and fills the Endpoint and send it back to the UDPListenPort/

-vi) The server on the port #39798 will receive the packet which has Endpoint.
+vi) The server on the port #39798 will receive the packet which has Endpoint in it.

-vii) Fill the following data in the Endpoint and see the validation is successfull or not.
+vii) Fill the following data in the received Endpoint and see the validation is successfull or not.
 ######Validate Endpoint Data Format:
 {
     "Email": "email@domain.com",